nasa-petal/bio-strategy-extractor/README.md

  'using force measurements',
  'vortex street behind',
  'induced vibrations ).',
- 'harbor seal whiskers']
+ 'harbor seal whiskers']"

 3. The second output result for text summarization:

-Using force measurements, flow measurements and numerical simulations, we find that the dynamic forces on harbor seal whiskers are, by at least an order of magnitude, lower than those on sea lion (Zalophus californianus) whiskers, which do not share the undulated structure.
+"Using force measurements, flow measurements and numerical simulations, we find that the dynamic forces on harbor seal whiskers are, by at least an order of magnitude, lower than those on sea lion (Zalophus californianus) whiskers, which do not share the undulated structure."

 I combined both the output results in the last line of code so we can do a side-by-side comparison to understand the functionalities of the two different methods.
 We want to include text summarization, so we perform an extraction-based approach where we search the document for key sentences and phrases.